cwarden45/Miller_Red_Jungle_Fowl_MHCY/Part2_Annotation/STAR_Splice_Junction_Evidence/README.md

 Statistics for individual transcripts / samples that qualified to be tested with a median adjusted CPM greater than 10 (before the log2-transformation for the standard deviation calculation) are described below:

-Selected samples to walk through the visualization are provided [here]().
+Selected samples to walk through the visualization are provided [here]().  **The basic idea is that genes with high expression but a low standard deviation calculated across splice junctions for a given sample will be more likely to have an even contribution of reads that may truely come from the intended locus.**  For example, when the coverage spikes within a subset of the gene, then we believe this indicates evidence that those reads contributing to the substantially higher coverage are **not** in fact coming from the locus of interest.

 **b)** [STAR parameter troubleshooting](https://github.com/cwarden45/Miller_Red_Jungle_Fowl_MHCY/discussions/2)